 Engagement refers to a student's ability to meaningfully interact with his/her/their learning.
-Engagement allows student to be active learners.
+Engagement refers to a student's need to be an active learner.
 Engagement can be boosted by both environmental and design factors.
 General education engagement techniques that are utilized include collaborative projects/assignments, frequent check-ins, peer tutoring, multi-modal instructional delivery, movement breaks, learning choices, and meaningful use of technology tools, to name a few.